 The amount of leverage we use in any period depends on a variety of factors, including cash available for investing, the cost of financing and general economic and market conditions.
-Generally, our total borrowings are limited so that we may not incur additional borrowings, including through the issuance of additional debt securities, if such additional indebtedness would cause our asset coverage ratio to fall below 200%, as defined in the 1940 Act.
-However, recent legislation has modified the 1940 Act by allowing a BDC to increase the maximum amount of leverage it may incur from an asset coverage ratio of 200% to an asset coverage ratio of 150%, if certain requirements are met.
-We are permitted to increase our leverage capacity if shareholders representing at least a majority of the votes cast, when quorum is met, approve a proposal to do so.
-If we receive such shareholder approval, we would be permitted to increase our leverage capacity on the first day after such approval.
-Alternatively, the we may increase the maximum amount of leverage ratio of 150% if the "required majority" (as defined in Section 57(o) of the 1940 Act) of the independent members of our Board of Directors approve such increase with such approval becoming effective after one year; provided, however, that we must extend to our shareholders, as of the date of approval by the required majority the opportunity to sell the shares of Common Stock that they hold.
-In either case, we would be required to make certain disclosures on our website and in SEC filings regarding, among other things, the receipt of approval to increase our leverage capacity of approval to increase our leverage, our leverage, our leverage, and risks related to leverage.
+Generally, our total borrowings are limited so that we cannot incur additional borrowings, including through the issuance of additional debt securities, if such additional indebtedness would cause our asset coverage ratio to fall below 200%, as defined in the 1940 Act; however, recent legislation has modified the 1940 Act by allowing a BDC to increase the maximum amount of leverage it may incur from an asset coverage ratio of 200% to an asset coverage ratio of 150%, if certain requirements are met.
+The reduced asset coverage requirement would permit a BDC to double the amount of leverage it could incur.
+We are permitted to increase its leverage capacity if shareholders representing at least a majority of the votes cast, when quorum is met, approve a proposal to do so.
+If we receive such shareholder approval, we would be permitted to increase its leverage capacity on the first day after such approval.
+Alternatively, we may increase the maximum amount of leverage it may incur to an asset coverage ratio of 150% of the 1940 Act) of the independent members of our Board approves such increase with such approval becoming effective after one year.
+In either case, we would be required to extend to our shareholders, as of the date of such approval the opportunity to sell the shares of common stock that they hold and we would be required to make certain disclosures on our website and in SEC filings regarding, among other things, the receipt of approval to increase its leverage, its leverage capacity and usage, and risks related to leverage.
+For shareholders accepting such an offer, the Company would be required to repurchase 25% of such shareholders' eligible shares in each of the four calendar quarters following the calendar quarter in which the approval occurs.
+In addition, before incurring any such additional leverage, we would have to ren